nf-core/deepmutscan/README.md

 - Scalability across HPC and Cloud systems
 - Monitoring of CPU, memory, and CO₂ usage

-For details of the pipeline and potential future expansions, please consider reading our [detailed description](docs/pipeline_steps.md).
+For more details on the pipeline and on potential future expansions, please consider reading our [usage description](https://nf-co.re/deepmutscan/usage).

 ## Step-by-step pipeline summary

 The pipeline processes deep mutational scanning (DMS) sequencing data in several stages:

 1. Alignment of reads to the reference open reading frame (ORF) (`BWA-mem`)
-2. Filtering of wildtype and erroneous reads (`samtools`)
+2. Filtering of wildtype and erroneous reads (`samtools view`)
 3. Read merging for base error reduction (`vsearch merge`, `BWA-mem`)
 4. Mutation counting (`GATK AnalyzeSaturationMutagenesis`)
 5. DMS library quality control